Loop around the eastern cape of Giens

 Boulevard Edouard Herriot

 On foot, take the Avenue des Arbanais to the left.
 It is quite incomprehensible that 70km/h are allowed in the local area of Hyères.
-As pedestrians we can flee behind the trunks of the umbrella pines, a path replaces the missing footpath here.
+As pedestrians we can flee behind the trunks of the umbrella pines, a trail replaces the missing footpath here.
 After 500 meters We are back at the roundabout.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.